 It is one of the most widespread violations of human rights and has long-term devastating effects on the lives of women, their communities and wider society.
 It is time to say ‘enough is enough’.
 We want violence against women to end.

-Violence on a massive scale: some key statistics
+Violence on a massive scale

 - 35 per cent of women will experience violence at the hands of their current or former partners in their lifetime, up to 70 per cent according to some national studies.

 - Around 650 million women alive today were married as children.
 Of those women, more than one in three got married before 15.